Who are you guys?

 Are you a real business?

 Indeed we are.
-We're incorporated in the State of California, as Muench Workshops, LLC.
+We’re incorporated in the State of California, as Muench Workshops, LLC.
 Our address is 3992 Primavera Rd., Santa Barbara, California 93110.
 We always carry proper permits and insurance, and have the right field safety certification for our workshops.
-Our leaders are current with first aid, and Andy is a Wilderness First Responder.
-We routinely handle large amounts of money and we've never disappointed a client, something we are very proud of.
-Our phone number is 917-854-8118.
+Our leaders are current with first aid training and certifications.
+We routinely handle large amounts of money and we’ve never disappointed a client, something we are very proud of.
+Our phone number is +1 866-745-7300.

 What is your cancellation and refund policy?